openxpki/openxpki/doc/reference/configuration/workflow.rst

 *workflow context*

-Currently a plain dump of the context using key/values, array/hash values are converted to a html list/dd-list
+By default a plain dump of the context using key/values, array/hash values are converted to a html list/dd-list.
+You can define a custom output table with labels, formatted values and even links, etc - see the section "Workflow Output Formatting" fore details.

 *button bar / simple layout*